 Altitude Control Technologies cures altitude-related health problems

-Larry Kutt's company created facilities to train Seal Team 6, professional and Olympic athletes and military and commercial pilots and built a system to protect the American flag Francis Scott Key was watching when he penned "The Star Spangled Banner" and even house $400 million worth of race horses for an Arab sheik.
+Larry Kutt’s company created facilities to train Seal Team 6, professional and Olympic athletes as well as military and commercial pilots and built a system to protect the American flag Francis Scott Key was watching when he penned “The Star Spangled Banner” and even house $400 million worth of race horses for an Arab sheik.

-Preventing altitude sickness for you and your guests seems as though it should be no problem.
+Preventing altitude sickness for you and your guests will be no problem.

-Kutt operates Altitude Control Technologies, a Colorado company working throughout Vail, Aspen, Summit County, Telluride, Crested Butte, Park City, Steamboat Springs and the world … just about anywhere an altitude adjustment is needed.
+Kutt operates Altitude Control Technologies, a Colorado company working all over Vail, Aspen, Summit County, Telluride, Crested Butte, Park City, Steamboat Springs and the world … just about anywhere an altitude adjustment is needed.

 Basically, they can take the atmosphere in homes to lower altitudes — or higher, if you need it.

-"People are buying and building these beautiful homes at 9,000 feet.
-They come up from sea level and get altitude-sick," said Kutt, who is also a co-founder of Metro State University's School for Entrepreneurship.
-"Beyond the money, it's one of their dreams.
-They don't want to sell or move or suffer.
+“People are buying and building these beautiful homes at 9,000 feet.
+They come up from sea level and get altitude sick,” he said, who is also co-founder of Metro State University’s School for Entrepreneurship.
+“Beyond the money, it’s one of their dreams.
+They don’t want to sell or move or suffer.
 We can come in and change the environment for them.
-Everyone fells well and happy, instead of staying indoors and being miserable."
+Everyone feels well and happy, instead of staying indoors and being miserable.”

-In places such as Vail, Aspen and Summit County, it is said that there's about 30 percent less oxygen than at sea level.
-That's because there's less air pressure to hold in oxygen, Kutt said.
+In places such as Vail, Aspen and Summit County, there’s about 30 percent less oxygen than at sea level.
+That’s because there’s less air pressure to hold in oxygen, Kutt said.

-"If you live here, you won't get altitude sick because you've acclimatized.
-But if you come from sea level and you come quickly, 35 (percent) to 40 percent of people will suffer symptoms of altitude sickness — headache, stomach upset, insomnia — something like that," Kutt said.
+“If you live here, you won’t get altitude sick because you’ve acclimatized.
+But, if you come from sea level and you come quickly, 35 (percent) to 40 percent of people will suffer symptoms of altitude sickness — headache, stomach upset, insomnia — something like that,” he said.

-The solution really is simple, Kutt said.
-They increase the amount of oxygen to simulate 1,700 feet — that's the magic altitude — usually in a few bedrooms.
-You sleep at that simulated altitude, and it aims to interrupt the oxygen cycle.
+The solution really is simple, he said.
+They increase the amount of oxygen to simulate 1,700 feet — that’s the magic altitude — usually in a few bedrooms.
+You sleep at that simulated altitude, and it interrupts the oxygen cycle.
 You and your guests will be fine.

 “All they need to do is sleep in this environment.
 We’re interrupting the low-oxygen environment of the mountains with a higher-oxygen environment,” Kutt said.

-Kutt said you can perform better, recover better from skiing and hiking and improve mental performance.
+You can perform better, recover better from skiing and hiking and improve mental performance, he said.

-They installed one for a man who ran the Harvard Endowment and a hedge fund and built a beautiful home.
-Every time he came up, he got sick — stomach disorders and couldn't sleep.
+They soon installed one for a guy who ran the Harvard Endowment and a hedge fund and had built a beautiful home.
+Every time they came up, they got sick — stomach disorders and couldn’t sleep.